vertxxyz/Vertx.Debugging/README.md

 Fast editor debugging and gizmo utilities for Unity.

+Should support all render pipelines.
+Uses instanced rendering to efficiently batch drawing functions.

 > **Warning**
 > Unity 2019.4+
 > Debugging from jobs and builds is not supported, I recommend [Aline](http://arongranberg.com/aline/) if you need that functionality.